Hazel Gaynor: Collaborations

 In 2016, Gaynor wrote a short story for the collection Fall of Poppies.

 Gaynor has collaborated with American author Heather Webb on Last Christmas in Paris (2017), Meet Me in Monaco (2019) featuring Grace Kelly, and Three Words for Goodbye (2021) (co-written over the COVID-19 lockdown).
-The former won the 2018 Women's Fiction Writers Association STAR Award in the General Category.
+The first won the 2018 Women's Fiction Writers Association STAR Award in the General Category.
 The latter was one of BuzzFeed's July picks.
+They also co-wrote Christmas with the Queen, published in 2024.

 Gaynor runs the Inspiration Project, which conducts workshops for aspiring writers, with Catherine Ryan Howard and Carmel Harrington.